 Below are some tips to help you make the most of your labyrinth experience at the Winter Solstice Lantern Festival.

 TIP #1: Both the festival’s labyrinths are beautiful.
-In past years the Granville Island one is usually slightly less busy, and it’s in a theatre whereas the Roundhouse labyrinth is in a gymnasium.
+In past years, the Granville Island one is usually slightly less busy, and it’s in a theatre, whereas the Roundhouse labyrinth is in a gymnasium.
 With both, the lights are dim so they look and feel very similar.

 TIP #2: Expect to wait in line for your turn, even with timed ticket admission.
 The wait isn’t too long, though.
 Once inside, expect your labyrinth experience to last about 20 minutes.
 Feel free to take your time, relax, enjoy and know that there is no official right or wrong way to walk a labyrinth (so long as it doesn’t negatively impact other people, like if you make noise or lie on the ground, both of which aren’t allowed).

 TIP #3: The Roundhouse labyrinth is typically busier than the Granville Island venue.
-It gets especially busy some years between around 6:30 pm and 8:30 pm, and least busy after 9:00 pm (which is after very young families have gone home).
+It gets especially busy some years between around 6:30 pm and 8:30 pm, and is least busy after 9:00 pm (which is after very young families have gone home).
 When it’s busy the lineup to get in gets long, but it never gets too overly crowded in the labyrinth itself.

 Differences Between the Festival Venues